benjin711/C2L/README.md

 ```

 ## Development Tools
 [pre-commit](https://pre-commit.com/) is used to run code formatting and linting before each commit.
-The pre-commit configuration is stored in the .pre-commit-config.yaml file. autopep8 and pylint are used for formatting and linting python files respectively. [yamllint](https://github.com/adrienverge/yamllint.git) is used for linting yaml files.
+The pre-commit configuration is stored in the .pre-commit-config.yaml file. autopep8, isort and pylint are used for formatting and linting python files respectively. [yamllint](https://github.com/adrienverge/yamllint.git) is used for linting yaml files.
 To install pre-commit run the following command:
 ```
 pre-commit install
 ```